dot-sky/signup-form/README.md

 # Sign Up Form
 Signup for safe mind web app.
-The design was made with HTML, CSS and JavaScript.
+The design made with HTML, CSS and JavaScript.

 The form has a responsive design to fit desktop, tablets and mobile screens.